renehernandez/appfile/README.md

 ### A more complex example

 Finally let's go over a more complex scenario, using a Rails app as an example.
-The app spec declares a rails service, a migration job and database.
+The app spec declares a rails service, a migration job and a database.
 The 2 environments: *review* and *production* will customize the final App spec that gets synced with DigitalOcean.
 Let's look at the `appfile.yaml`, `app.yaml` and environments definitions below.

 ```yaml